Electric motorsport: MotoStudent Electric

 The MotoStudent Electric is the pure electric category of the International Competition MotoStudent.
 The first race took place in 2016 being the first full electric two wheeled race under FIM Standards.
 The competition is based as a university challenge, where teams have to design a racing bike similar to a Moto3.
 The series use a sealed racing kit provided by the Moto Engineering Foundation and TechnoPark MotorLand, with same standards for all teams and capability of reaching 200 km/h.
 The championship is biennial and held in the MotorLand Aragon complex over six laps.

 Formula SAE

 Formula SAE is a student design competition organized by SAE International (previously known as the Society of Automotive Engineers, SAE).
 The competition was started in 1980 by the SAE student branch at the University of Texas at Austin after a prior asphalt racing competition proved to be unsustainable.

 Greenpower

 The Greenpower Education Trust is a charitable organization, whose objective is to inspire more young people to become engineers by presenting the engineering industry as an interesting and relevant career choice which could help to solve problems relating to the personal, social and emotional development (known in Britain as PSED) of individuals and societies.
-The main idea is for teams of students between the ages of 9 and 25 to design, build, and race their own electric powered race cars on top racing circuits such as Goodwood.
+The main idea is for teams of students between the ages of 9 and 25 to design, build, and race their own electric powered race cars on top racing circuits such as Goodwood and Talladega.